-Please review the eligibility criteria for each award.
-If you have questions, or wish to submit your name or the name of a colleague for consideration, please contact VPRI@smh.ca.
+Please review the eligibility criteria for each Award.
+For any questions, or to submit your name or a colleague’s name for consideration, contact VPRI@smh.ca.

 |Sponsor Type||Award Title||Amount and Duration||Description||Deadline|